Samsung/tizen-docs/docs/guides/web/connectivity/nfc-w.md

 To use NFC, retrieve the default NFC adapter using the `getDefaultAdapter()` method of the `NFCAdapter` interface (in [mobile](../../../../org.tizen.web.apireference/html/device_api/mobile/tizen/nfc.html#NFCAdapter) and [wearable](../../../../org.tizen.web.apireference/html/device_api/wearable/tizen/nfc.html#NFCAdapter) applications).

+> **Note**
-​	**Note**	The NFC API does not provide methods to directly enable or disable the NFC adapter of the device.
-When NFC is required, you must request the built-in Settings application to let the user enable or disable the NFC.
+> The NFC API does not provide methods to directly enable or disable the NFC adapter of the device.
+When NFC is required, you must request the built-in Settings application to let the user enable or disable NFC.

 To enable or disable the NFC service:

 1. To get the default NFC adapter, use the `getDefaultAdapter()` method and prepare an `ApplicationControl` object (in [mobile](../../../../org.tizen.web.apireference/html/device_api/mobile/tizen/application.html#ApplicationControl) and [wearable](../../../../org.tizen.web.apireference/html/device_api/wearable/tizen/application.html#ApplicationControl) applications) to request the NFC switching operation:

    ```
-   var nfcSwitchAppControl = new tizen.ApplicationControl('http://tizen.org/appcontrol/operation/setting/nfc', null, null, null,
+    var nfcSwitchAppControl = new tizen.ApplicationControl('http://tizen.org/appcontrol/operation/setting/nfc');
-                                                          [new tizen.ApplicationControlData('type', 'nfc')]);
     var adapter = tizen.nfc.getDefaultAdapter();
    ```

 2. Define the event listener for the `launchAppControl()` method: